 Their Beard Wash, for instance, took first place in the 2014 Esquire Grooming Awards.
 It’s lost none of its effectiveness since then, either.

-This wash does a lot of different things, not the least of which is giving your beard a thorough grooming while preventing embarrassing moments such as beardruff flakes settling on your clothes during your workday (there’s nothing quite like noticeable flakes on your best suit while you’re giving a presentation).
+This wash does a lot of different things, not the least of which is giving your beard thorough grooming while preventing embarrassing moments, such as beardruff flakes settling on your clothes during your workday.

 Billy Jealousy Beard Wash has a few other ingredients worth mentioning:

-- Aloe leaf and soy protein – which softens and hydrate your facial hair.
+- Aloe leaf and soy protein – which softens and hydrates your facial hair.

 - Honey extract – which moisturizes and protects.